System Design Space

 New principles of network design

-The focus is shifting from average availability to long-tail incidents: determinism is important for long AI workloads.
+The focus shifts from average availability to rare but expensive incidents: long AI workloads need predictable network behavior.

 The article associates Protective ReRoute with a reduction in total downtime by up to 93%.